-When a student struggles to maintain sobriety they are expected to report their use to a staff member as soon as possible (the next school day).
+When a student struggles to maintain sobriety they are expected to report their use to the recovery counselor or designee as soon as possible (the next school day).
 In the event that a student self-reports a relapse:

 - The student will meet with the recovery counselor to revisit the student's individual recovery plan.
 They will discuss the nature and severity of the relapse and discuss appropriate next steps which may include a referral to inpatient/outpatient treatment. - The recovery counselor will notify the student's parent/guardian, and other relevant personnel (i.e. Therapeutic Mentor) within twenty four (24) hours after the relapse is reported.
-In extenuating circumstances, the parent notification period may be extended to 48 hours with principal approval.

-• When appropriate, the principal will be notified and a meeting may be held with the student's support team (i.e. parent/guardian, IHT).
+In extenuating circumstances, the parent notification period may be extended to 48 hours with principal approval. - When appropriate, the principal will be notified and a meeting may be held with the student's support team (i.e. parent/guardian, therapist, mentor, etc.).